silverstripe/silverstripe-framework/docs/en/05_Contributing/04_Release_Process.md

 [roadmap](https://www.silverstripe.org/software/roadmap/).
 We re-revaluate our priorities every few weeks.

 Silverstripe CMS is split up into many modules listed on [github.com/silverstripe](https://github.com/silverstripe).
-Each of them will have its own milestones and issues, and different release lines (e.g. 1.x vs. 4.x).
+Each may have a different release line (e.g. 1.x vs. 4.x).
 There are high-level "recipe" milestones on the [framework repository](https://github.com/silverstripe/silverstripe-framework/milestones) to combine individual module milestones into a larger release that's eventually available to install with [composer](https://silverstripe.org/download).